awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-vtl.md

    When the gateway is successfully activated, the AWS Storage Gateway console displays the **Configure local storage** page\.

-   If activation fails, see [Troubleshooting Your Gateway](Troubleshooting-common.md) for possible solutions\.
+   If activation fails, see [Troubleshooting your gateway](troubleshooting-gateway-issues.md) for possible solutions\.

 ## Configuring Local Disks<a name="configure-local-disk-alarms"></a>